Centered Kernel Alignment (CKA) in Detail

 1. Overview

 CKA (Centered Kernel Alignment) is a state-of-the-art tool for measuring the similarity of neural network representations.
+It has practical uses such as comparing layers within a single model, comparing representations across two different architectures, or studying how representations evolve during training.
 After reading the original paper, I wanted more intuition about how the CKA formulae capture similarity, so I spent some time breaking it down.
-This post is a summary of my understanding of CKA, and the derivations I worked out.
+This post is a summary of my understanding of CKA and the derivations I worked out.

 2. Inputs and Outputs